 All three had the same customer data.
 All three were optimizing for their own goals.
 The customer, a $200,000 renewal, forwarded all three emails to your VP of Sales: “Can someone tell me what’s actually going on over there?”
 (1. Martinez, 2026)

-The scale of this is already measurable.
+But solving data-sharing created a new exposure.
 In a global survey of security and IT leaders, 80% of organizations reported their AI agents had taken unintended actions, including unauthorized system access and accidental data exposure.
 Only 44% had formal governance policies in place (2.
 SailPoint, 2025).
-That 36-point gap between “agents acting” and “agents governed” shows how far ahead deployment has run from organizational readiness.
+That 36-point gap between “agents acting” and “agents governed” isn’t a failure of integration.
+It’s evidence that integration succeeded faster than the organization could build the agreements to match it.

+A CDP can tell every agent who the customer is.
+It can’t tell any agent what it’s authorized to commit to on that customer’s behalf.
+Shared data and shared authority are two completely different things, and the second one doesn’t ship in a platform update.
 That readiness gap has consequences.
 Gartner predicts more than 40% of agentic AI projects will be canceled by the end of 2027, based on a poll of 3,400 organizations actively investing in the technology.
 Organizations are deploying agents “without a clear strategy, without understanding the complexity, and without the governance to manage what happens when something goes wrong” (3.
 Gartner, 2025).
-Strategy, complexity, governance: all three trace back to the same gap.
-Nobody built the operating agreements before turning on the technology.

-These aren’t governance documents that live in a shared drive and get reviewed once a quarter.
+These aren’t governance documents reviewed once a quarter.
 They’re operating rules that run before any action reaches a customer.
 The agent checks the rules.
 The rules return a go, a flag, or a stop.

-Here’s the uncomfortable part.
-Building these rules requires your marketing, sales, and service teams to sit in a room and agree on who owns which customer decisions.
+The uncomfortable part is that building coordination requires your marketing, sales, and service teams to sit in a room and agree on who owns which customer decisions.
 That conversation is harder than any integration project because it surfaces the disagreements your stack has been quietly papering over.
 Every contradictory customer touchpoint traces back to an ownership question nobody asked.

 Frequently Asked Questions